Tencent/hel/README.en.md

 ## [hel-micro-react](packages/hel-micro-react)

-React component loading library implemented by hel-micro based api
+React component loading library implemented by hel-micro based api.

 ## 🐚 Who is using
 You are welcome to provide your company logo, company name, screenshots, website and other information in this [issue](https://github.com/tnfe/hel/issues/31), and provide other users with some reference information, so that in the future More people are involved in the construction and use of hel-micro.